 - All scooters and bikes are to be pushed once the school grounds are entered.
 Our pupils are generally good at respecting this rule but pre-school children are more within parental control so we do need your support with this.
-Small children scooting around is an accident waiting to happen, and it also makes other people feel uncomfortable as they come to pick up their children. - For safety, supervision and insurance reasons, the top playground, the sand-pits, slide and woodland are all to be used only within school time.
-Please wait with any pre-school children on the bottom playground only. - Please do not bring dogs onto the school grounds nor leave them tied up at the gates. - Cigarette smoking is not allowed.
-This includes e-cigarettes. - We do allow smiling and talking.
+Small children scooting around is an accident waiting to happen, and it also makes other people feel uncomfortable as they come to pick up their children. - For Health & Safety reasons, the tree swings, the sand-pits, slide and woodland are all to be used only within school time. - The Trim Trail is open for use but MUST be supervised by an accompanying adult. - Dogs are not allowed onto the school grounds either carried or on a lead.
+Please do not leave them tied up at the gates. - Cigarette smoking is not allowed.
+This includes e-cigarettes.